AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-8-randomized-smoothing.md

 p_B\leq 1-p_A.
 $$

-This is the common **relaxed competitor bound**.
+The inequality above is the common **relaxed competitor bound**.
 It treats all probability outside $c_A$ as though one hypothetical competitor owns it, so it requires no separate estimate of the runner-up class.

 Substituting the valid choice $p_B=1-p_A$ into the two-probability formula and using $\Phi^{-1}(1-p)=-\Phi^{-1}(p)$ gives